-Most people traveling to the Bahamas dedicate a major chunk of their trip to Nassau or Paradise Island.
-But, people looking to a getaway from touristy places end up on a ferry to Harbour Island to spend a lazy day on Pink Sands Beach.
-The three-mile coral reef protected shore is laid back and offers a peaceful time along with some good sun tanning.
+Most people traveling to the Bahamas dedicate a significant chunk of their trip to Nassau or Paradise Island.
+But, people looking for a getaway from touristy places end up on a ferry to Harbour Island to spend a lazy day on Pink Sands Beach.
+The three-mile coral reef-protected shore is laid back and offers a peaceful time and some good sun tanning.
 To add on, the best thing about this location is its pale pink sand.
 It is always cool to the touch, and you can walk barefoot without worrying about your feet.

 4. Bavaro Beach, Punta Cana, Dominican Republic

 Bavaro Beach is the true manifestation of a tropical getaway.
 With its powdery sand and natural palm trees, and coconut water, you get the complete experience of being at the seaside.
 Bavaro beach is one of the best beaches in Punta Cana as it offers several activities such as scuba diving, sailing, caving, shopping, ATVing, and snorkeling.
 You can also stay at an all-inclusive resort and enjoy endless luxuries.

 The Cancun tourist region of Mexico holds some of the best beaches in the world.
 Tulum Ruins Beach is relatively famous as it is at the Mayan ruins site called Tulum.
 The way to the destination is unique as you have to hike across the jungle and walk through the ancient stone buildings of the old city.
 Similarly, most first-time visitors report being awestruck when they see the shocking blue ocean against the backdrop of cliffs and ruins.
 After descending the staircase, walk your way around the El Castillo and spend the time of your life on the sand that’s nearby.